-- Completed application packets must be received by the close of business (4:30 p.m.) on the due date.
-Please check the Social Work Department website (http://www.etsu.edu/cas/socialwork) under the BSW Program Admissions section for the current deadline dates.
+Submission of a completed application packet by October 1 for entry to the program in the spring semester or March 1 for entry to the program the following fall semester.
 If the application deadline does not fall on a day the institution is in session, the application is due the first school day following the deadline date.

-- All application materials demonstrate potential and suitability for the social work profession, as defined in the program’s Academic Performance Standards found in the admissions section of the Social Work webpage..
+All application materials demonstrate potential and suitability for the social work profession, as defined in the program’s Academic Performance Standards.

 An Academic Performance Review may be scheduled if the student’s application or input from faculty suggests the student’s inability to meet any of the program’s Academic Performance Standards when his or her application is reviewed by the BSW Program Committee.

-Only students who have formally applied for admission to the program and been approved are eligible to take SOWK 3310 .
-Transfer students, as well as ETSU students who declare social work as their major, must arrange an interview with the BSW Program Director or designee during their first semester in social work in order to open a file and complete other paperwork.
+Only students who have formally applied for admission to the program and been approved are eligible to take Social Work Practice I and II.
+Transfer students, as well as ETSU students who declare social work as their major, must arrange an interview with the B.S.W.
+Program Director during their first semester in social work in order to open a file and complete other paperwork.

-Continuance and Termination-Continuance in the program requires compliance with admission requirements and suitability standards, as outlined in the program’s Academic Performance Standards and Code of Conduct. http://www.etsu.edu/cas/socialwork
+Continuance and Termination–Continuance in the program requires compliance with admission requirements and suitability standards, as outlined in the program’s Academic Performance Standards and Code of Conduct.
+(See Student Handbook and www.etsu.edu/socialwork.)

 Nondiscrimination–Every aspect of the Social Work program’s organization and implementation is conducted without discrimination on the basis of race, color, gender, age, creed, ethnic or national origin, disability, or political or sexual orientation.